gvwilson/thirdbit/src/fiction/iffy/index.md

 and the *Guinevere*,
 and flip through her bird book and go to sleep on her own mattress.

-Her eyelids were just starting to lose their battle with gravity when an alarm began to bleat.
+Her eyelids had just lost their battle with gravity when an alarm began to bleat.
+*What now?* she thought wearily.

 Edson was on his feet and in his jacket before she finished sitting up.
 "Somethin's comin'," he said,
 frowning at the app in his hand.
 "Del that—there's a whole bunch o' somethin's coming."

-"The ox?"
+"The herd?"
 Iffy asked,
 struggling to lace her boots
 with fingers that felt like they were made of tofu.